Troubleshooting Jaguar Check Engine Light

 When the check engine light on a Jaguar stays on even after you start the engine, it means the On-Board Diagnostic (OBD) system has detected a problem with the engine, transmission, or Evaporative Emission Control System (EVAP).

-The problem can be from several issues ranging from a loose gas cap to worn spark plugs, a faulty ignition coil, an oxygen sensor malfunctioning, a catalytic converter that can be clogged, or the mass airflow sensor may be dirty.
+The problem can be caused by several issues, ranging from a loose gas cap to worn spark plugs, a faulty ignition coil, a malfunctioning oxygen sensor, a clogged catalytic converter, or a dirty mass airflow sensor.

 These common problems can trigger the check engine light on a 1996 and newer Jaguar, including XE, XF, XJ, E-PACE, F-PACE, or F-TYPE.
-To find out why the check engine light is on in your Jaguar, read the fault codes with an OBD-II scanner.
+To find out why your Jaguar’s check engine light is on, read the fault codes with an OBD-II scanner.

 How to Read Jaguar Check Engine Fault Codes

-For this procedure, a diagnostic scanner is needed.
+A diagnostic scanner is needed for this procedure.
 In this demonstration, we used a Launch Creader VII multi-system scanner.
-Also, YOUCANIC Full System Scanner can read related fault codes on all makes and models.
+The YOUCANIC Full System Scanner can read related fault codes on all makes and models.

 - Locate the diagnostic port under the dashboard.